 - Place the dish on a cooling rack for 10 minutes, then carefully slide a knife to loosen the ends and gently lift out.
 Place the slab on a cooling rack until completely cool.

-- Once cool, slice into bars.
+Once cool, slice into bars.
 I like to use a pizza slicer as it easily cuts through the dried fruit and nuts.
+A bread knife also works well.
 Leftovers can be wrapped up and stored in the fridge for a week, or stored in the freezer for 4 to 6 weeks.